Have you ever needed to write a letter in German?

 But on many formal occasions, it’s still necessary to send a written letter, whether you’re applying for a job or apartment, applying for a visa, inquiring with an official government agency or when dealing with a lawyer, insurance agency, or other representatives of bureaucracy.

-Many services in Germany are still not digital and formal communication through regular mail is still quite common.
-How to write a letter in German is therefore a useful skill to have to master your daily life in the country.
+Many services in Germany are still not digitalized and formal communication through regular mail is still quite common.
+That’s why writing a letter in German is still a useful skill to have to master your daily life in the country.

 Rules for writing a formal German letter

 The following are examples for formal greeting lines when composing a letter in German:

 - Guten Tag Herr Mustermann, – Good day Mr. Mustermann

 - Sehr geehrter Herr Professor Doktor Brecht, – Dear Professor Doctor Brecht – note that the title comes after gender-specific noun and before the actual name

 - Sehr geehrter Herr Präsident, – Dear Mister President

 - Sehr geehrte Damen und Herren, – Dear Sir/Madam – note that the German is actually plural and is the equivalent of “To whom it may concern”